slanden/vscode-pdml/pdml/plugins.md

 ##### Diagnostics
 Any diagnostics your plugin generates should have ranges based on UTF-8 byte offsets.
 These ranges are converted to character offsets later.

+##### Versioning
+As the PDML VS Code extension is pre-1.0, it only loads plugins that use the latest version of the plugin interface, defined in the WIT file.
+If the plugin is a WASM Component, and doesn't specify the version, it will be considered incompatible.
+This is because the API is still being worked out.

 #### Highlighting
 You can support highlighting in your extensions with an injection grammar, e.g.